benderlidze/bbw/_wallets/ledger-nano-s.md

 buy: yes
 buy_url: http://buybitcoinww.co/Ledger_Nano_S
 summary: The Ledger Nano S is the cheapest of the three hardware wallets with a screen; it costs about $65.
 Ledger, one of the most well-known Bitcoin security companies, released the device in August 2016.
+en: The Ledger Nano S is the cheapest of the three hardware wallets with a screen; it costs about $65.
+Ledger, one of the most well-known Bitcoin security companies, released the device in August 2016.
+es: El Ledger Nano S es el más barato de los tres monederos hardware con pantalla; cuesta alrededor de $65.
+Ledger, una de las compañías de seguridad Bitcoin más conocidas, lanzó el dispositivo en agosto de 2016.
 weight: 10.1
 released: August 2016
 price: 58€